Not all technology is created equal.

 Beware of the hidden costs of “free”

 It’s always attractive when something is offered to us for free, but caution your clients against falling into this trap.
-When an HR or benefits technology is available for free, there’s usually a tradeoff that will leave employers paying much more than they bargained for.
+When an HR technology or benefits administration technology is available for free, there’s usually a tradeoff that will leave employers paying much more than they bargained for.
 They’re likely compromising on service or functionality, or are merely receiving a watered-down version of the software solution.

 Gain a clear understanding of everything included